Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Learning the Effective Mass

 \subsection{Predictions for Density Dependence}

 We now have a systematic procedure for training neural networks to predict effective masses that are continuous.
 The use of both energy and momentum networks resolved the discontinuous predictions, and the disagreement factor was used to assess the effective-mass prediction quality.
 The predictions are averaged over a domain which is then used as an effective-mass statistic at a given density.
 This procedure can be repeated for a variety of densities as done in Fig.~\ref{fig:density_dependence}.
-In this figure we also take the opportunity to examine the effect (or lack thereof) of going beyond a single hidden layer.
+We consider comparisons between different averaging domains and the effect of multiple hidden layers.
+In general, the agreement between all the predictions is quite good and they tend to agree within error.

+Predictions at the lowest densities experience the highest variance.
+Networks trained on the larger domain ($N\in[0, 130]$) tend to capture the overall effects with less uncertainty than the smaller domain.
 Although a network with a single hidden layer can in theory approximate a function as well as a multi-layered network, we would like to determine if multiple hidden layers may capture particular effects.
-In general, the agreement between the predictions is quite good and they tend to agree within error.
+To investigate this, we consider networks with two hidden layers of the same size.
+The predictions are similar, but tend to differ in subtle effects.

 As a comparison to previous work, the effective-mass predictions of Ref.~\cite{Buraczynski_2020} take the AFDMC calculation at $N=66$ as the estimate for each density.
-There is a good amount of overlap between our new predictions and these raw estimates.
-In addition to the use of neural networks to carry-out this regression analysis, another significant contrast is that in the present work work we also made use of many more particle numbers to provide a density estimate.
+There is a good amount of overlap between the predictions and these raw estimates.
+In addition to the use of neural networks to carry-out this regression analysis, another significant contrast is that this work makes use of many particle numbers to provide a density estimate.
 For these reasons, the networks are expected to have captured additional details that would otherwise be missed.
 The networks are able to interpolate between densities and particle numbers and so effects like the slightly higher effective masses predicted by the networks at higher densities are expected to be better descriptions of the overall behavior.